maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

     CO --> LD --> PN --> AMD --> DISP
 {{< /mermaid >}}

-Mesa rendering calls use rendering ioctls.
-KMS presentation uses display ioctls.
-Both often serve the same visible frame at different stages.
+Mesa rendering calls use rendering ioctls, while KMS presentation uses display ioctls; both often serve the same visible frame at different stages.

 A DRM render node such as `/dev/dri/renderD128` allows unprivileged rendering while modesetting and DRM master remain unavailable.
 A primary node such as `/dev/dri/card1` exposes KMS and other controlled operations.

-The compositor commonly uses **libdrm** to prepare DRM calls. `libdrm` is a user-space wrapper and helper library.
-The kernel driver remains `amdgpu`.
-Direct ioctls are possible.
+The compositor commonly uses **libdrm**, a user-space wrapper and helper library, to prepare DRM calls.
+The kernel driver remains `amdgpu`, and compositors can also issue ioctls directly.

 KMS expresses display state with a stable object model: